AshCatchEmAll/Sfu_Maps/README.md

 - Display important contacts and ability to copy number to clipboard on tap
 - Beautiful UI and ease of use

+# Future Scope
+- Turn by turn navigation
+- Indoor navigation
+- Create authentication system so that only SFU students can access the app
+- Ability to see reviews about different places on campus
+- Storr markers on firebase cloud so that saved markers are available across devices for authenticated users

  # Contact info
  ```
  avichare@sfu.ca